GargyaGokhale/physQ/README.md

 PhysQ: A Physics Informed Reinforcement Learning Framework for Building Control

 # Details
-Code related to the abovementioned article will be uploaded here after the successful submission.
+Code related to the above mentioned article will be uploaded here after the successful submission.
 Manuscript is currently under review.